1. Home

 In 2020, we demonstrated a new accessible wide fare gate at Jay St-MetroTech.
 This style of gate, with "saloon style" doors, is similar to gates used in other local systems like PATH, and other transit systems across the country and world.

-In 2023, we installed wide aisle fare gates at 34 St-Port Authority, Astoria Blvd, Atlantic Av-Barclays Ctr, and Sutphin Blvd-Archer Av-JFK stations.
+In 2023, we installed wide aisle fare gates at 34 St-Penn Station, Astoria Blvd, Atlantic Av-Barclays Ctr, and Sutphin Blvd-Archer Av-JFK stations.
 These new gates replaced AutoGates to provide better accessibility for people traveling with mobility devices, service animals, strollers, luggage, or others who have trouble using turnstiles.

 Wide fare gate demonstration at Jay St-MetroTech